Ted Kooser

-Theodore J. Kooser (born 25 April 1939) is an American poet.
+Theodore J. Kooser (born April 25, 1939) is an American poet.
 He won the Pulitzer Prize in Poetry in 2005.
 He served as Poet Laureate Consultant in Poetry to the Library of Congress from 2004 to 2006.
 Kooser was one of the first poets laureate selected from the Great Plains, and is known for his conversational style of poetry.

 Biography

 Early life

 Ted Kooser was born in Ames, Iowa, on April 25, 1939.
 Growing up, Kooser attended Ames Public Schools for elementary and middle school.
-When Kooser arrived at Ames High School, his interest diverted from the library and went to cars.
+When Kooser arrived at Ames High School, his interest diverted from the library, and it went to cars.
 He joined the Nightcrawlers Car Club and became secretary of the group in 1956.
 His motivation for writing in high school can be in part credited to one of his teachers, Mary McNally, who encouraged him to continue writing essays and poems that reflected his life.

 Education

 Kooser graduated from Ames High School with a class of 175 students and enrolled at Iowa State University, the alma mater of his uncles.
 He began writing short nonfiction stories for the Iowa State student literary magazine.
-He also joined the Iowa State Writer’s Round Table, which he credits for fine-tuning his writing skills; Iowa Senator Tom Harkin was also a part of the group.
+He also joined the Iowa State Writer's Round Table, which he credits for fine-tuning his writing skills; Iowa Senator Tom Harkin was also a part of the group.
 In 1961, Kooser moved to Marshalltown, Iowa, to student teach English classes.
 The following year he graduated with a BS in English education from Iowa State University and moved to Cedar Rapids, Iowa, to live with his parents.
-He was offered a graduate readership opportunity at the University of Nebraska-Lincoln and in 1963, he and his wife moved to Lincoln, Nebraska.
+He was offered a graduate readership opportunity at the University of Nebraska and in 1963, he and his wife moved to Lincoln, Nebraska.
 After winning the Vreeland Award for poetry in 1964, he soon after lost his graduate readership from the University for his poor GPA.
 In 1967, he received his MA from Nebraska.